superform-xyz/superform-core/README.md

 ## Contract Architecture

 1. All external actions, except Superform creation, start in `SuperformRouter.sol`.
-For each deposit or withdraw function the user has to provide the appropriate "StateRequest" found in `DataTypes.sol`
+For each deposit or withdraw function the user has to provide the appropriate "StateRequest" found in `DataTypes.sol` .
 2. All deposit and withdrawal actions can be to single or multiple destinations, single or multi vaults, and same-chain or cross-chain.
 Any token can be deposited from any chain into a vault with swapping and bridging handled in a single call.
 Sometimes it is also needed to perform another action on the destination chain for tokens with low bridge liquidity, through the usage of `DstSwapper.sol`.
 Similarly for withdraw actions, users can choose to receive a different token than the one redeemed for from the vault, but funds must go back directly to the user (i.e. no use of `DstSwapper.sol`).
-3. Any individual tx must be of a specific kind, either all deposits or all withdraws, for all vaults and destinations
+3. Any individual tx must be of a specific kind, either all deposits or all withdraws, for all vaults and destinations.
 4. Vaults themselves can be added permissionlessly to Forms in `SuperformFactory.sol` by calling `createSuperform()`.
 Forms are code implementations that adapt to the needs of a given vault, currently all around the [ERC-4626 Standard](https://erc4626.info/).
 Any user can wrap a vault into a Superform using the SuperformFactory but only the protocol may add new Form implementations.
 5. This wrapping action leads to the creation of Superforms which are assigned a unique id, made up of the superForm address, formId, and chainId.
 6. Users are minted SuperPositions on successful deposits, a type of ERC1155 modified called [ERC1155A](https://github.com/superform-xyz/ERC1155A).
 On withdrawals these are burned.
 Users may also within each "StateRequest" deposit choose whether to retain4626 which sends the vault share directly to the user instead of holding in the appropriate Superform, but only SuperPositions can be withdrawn through SuperformRouter.